-c.
+- c.
 Supporting the Participant in Service Plan Development.
-Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.
+Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process. - a) All service coordinators receive initial and ongoing training in the person-centered planning process and provide information and education to the participant, and family or guardian as appropriate, on the person-centered planning process, what options are available, and how to exercise rights.
+The Person Centered Plan (PCP) identifies the waiver services as well as other services and supports that a person needs in order to live successfully in the community and, therefore, avoid institutionalization.
+Prior to the team meeting, the service coordinator actively engages and empowers the participant the opportunity to actively lead and engage in the development of the plan, including identifying individuals who will be involved in the process through the development of their personal profile and goals for the future.
+A personal profile describes what is most important to the person from their perspective.
+It helps define the life the person wishes to have in the next few years, including where the person wishes to live, participate in social/leisure activities, and work.

-a) All service coordinators receive initial and ongoing training in the person-directed planning process and provides information and education to the participant, and family or guardian as appropriate, on the person-directed planning process, what options are available, and how to exercise rights.
-Prior to the team meeting, the service coordinator actively engages and empowers the participant in leading and directing the development of their personal vision and goals for the future.
-A personal vision describes what is most important to the person from their perspective.
-It helps define the life the person wishes to have in the next few years, including where the person wishes to live, recreate, and work.
 Additionally, it helps define who is important in their life and who they consider to be their support network.
-If the participant is a minor, the family is asked to develop the future vision with the child, as appropriate.
+If the participant is a minor or unable to communicate their desires, the family and/or support network is encouraged to assist in the development of the personal profile with the participant, as appropriate.

-b) Participants direct their person centered team meetings to the greatest extent possible.
+b) Participants direct their person-centered planning team meetings to the greatest extent possible.
 If the participant is interested, the service coordinator, or provider, helps them develop their agenda and direct their own planning meeting.
-The participant is afforded respect, encouraged, and given opportunities to express themselves throughout the planning process.
+The participant is afforded respect, encouraged, and given opportunities to express themselves throughout the planning process, including discussion regarding their personal choices along with all of the other assessed needs.

 Waiver participants have the opportunity and are encouraged to actively lead and direct the development of their person centered plan, including identifying individuals who will be involved in the planning and support process.
 The team consists of at minimum, the participant, service coordinator, parent or designated and/or legal guardian if appropriate, and any applicable provider representative(s).
 The participant may also invite others they are close to or who know them well, such as teachers, friends, therapists, and family members.
 Service coordinators assist the participant with deciding when and where team meetings are held.
+PCP meetings may be held virtually only under extenuating circumstances when it cannot be held in person.
+However, in-person meetings or virtual meeting decisions should be led by the participant with the final decision made by the participant.
+PCP meetings reflect the cultural considerations of the participant and information is provided in plain language and in an accessible manner for the participant and persons who have limited English proficiency.